Xtrah/IT1901/logger/rest-server/README.md

 VisitLogService layer handles business requirements.
 VisitLogController handles the navigation between the different views.

-The server is run on localhost:8080.
+The server is run on localhost:8080 using cmd:
-The base endpoint is "/logger".
+`mvn -pl rest-server spring-boot:run`

-The rest-api offers three methods:
+The base endpoint for the rest-api is "/logger", offering three methods:
 * read Visit Log (GET "/logger")
 * add visit to Visit Log (POST "/logger")
 * remove visit from Visit Log (DELETE "logger/{id}")